-After providing the general necessary and sufficient conditions for Safe Nash Implementation, we move on to consider special cases of interest, in which we provide both positive and negative results.
+After providing the general necessary and sufficient conditions for Safe Nash Implementation, in Section 6 we move on to consider special cases of interest, in which we provide both positive and negative results.
 For instance, in economies that satisfy a standard single-crossing condition, we show that any SCF can be Safely Nash Implemented, whenever the acceptability correspondence at every state includes an arbitrarily small neighborhood of the allocation prescribed by the SCF.
 This means that, in these settings, any SCF can be implemented in the Almost Perfectly Safe sense, i.e. ensuring that the allocation remains arbitrarily close to the desired one even if up to k agents deviate from the equilibrium profiles, for any $k < \frac{n}{2}$ (where n is the number of agents in the economy).
 The intuition for this result is that, in environments with a continuum and convex outcome space, and if preferences are continuous and satisfy standard single-crossing properties, incentives can effectively be provided with small deviations from the allocations that the designer wishes to implement.
 This insight is clearly in stark contrast with Example 1 above, which obviously features indivisibilities.
-Indeed, it is generally the case that safety concerns are harder to accommodate when indivisibilities are present, or in the absence of transfers.
-Nonetheless, as we show in Section 6, positive results can also be obtained in important economic settings with indivisibilities.
-Specifically, in assignment problems of one unit of an indivisible good, we show that the efficient allocation can always be Safely Nash Implemented, whenever there is some null allocation that is included in the acceptability correspondence at all states.
+Indeed, it is generally the case that safety concerns are harder to accommodate when indivisibilities are present.
+Nonetheless, positive results can also be obtained in important economic settings with indivisibilities.
+Specifically, we show that in a single-good assignment problem the efficient allocation can always be Safely Nash Implemented, whenever there is some null allocation that is acceptable at all states.